Grain Market Trading: Enabled by CropProphet

 Grain market futures traders understand weather events significantly impact the price of corn and soybean futures.
 After all, the weather is the dominant cause of year-to-year corn and soybean yield and production variability.

 CropProphet users have access to a weather-based solution to forecast end-of-season US corn and soybean yield and production, reported each year by the USDA.
+In fact, CropProphet users can create a systematic grain trading strategy based on our data.
 Despite the emergence of grain yield forecast products such as CropProphet, grain markets remain sensitive to daily changes in weather forecasts.

 This post examines the relationship between daily weather forecast changes and the price reaction of grain markets.